Altelus1/Altelus1.github.io/writeups/htb/boxes/Json.md

 '''
 Notice that key is not lenth 16 or 24, so it needs to be hashed using MD5 hash algo.
-It is also indicated in the reversed .NET exe
+It is also indicated in the reversed .NET executable.
+That's what also probably the useHashing variable used for.
 '''

 hh = hashlib.new('md5')